 It’s just how it’s written!
 Remember that the letter y is used for a vowel, so the sound that sounds much like the English "y" in “yay” has to use a different letter.
 The letter Ultan chose is "j", which is used in the official International Phonetic Alphabet.
 Just like using the y for the vowel, you’ll just have to get used seeing a j for this sound!

-- 4 Click on the up and down arrows to align the matching answer.
+Click on the up and down arrows to move an item one space.
 When you think you have them right, click the Check button.
 Scramble to play again.

-Here is the complete list of Konkow Sounds and Letters.
+Here is the complete list of Konkow Sounds and Letters with audio examples.